Bulgarian language: Geographic distribution

 Bulgarian is the official language of Bulgaria, where it is used in all spheres of public life.
-As of 2011, it is spoken as a first language by about 6 million people in the country, or about four out of every five Bulgarian citizens.
+As of 2021, it is the first language of 77% of the country or 5,037,607 people.

 There is also a significant Bulgarian diaspora abroad.
 One of the main historically established communities are the Bessarabian Bulgarians, whose settlement in the Bessarabia region of nowadays Moldova and Ukraine dates mostly to the early 19th century.
 There were Bulgarian speakers in Ukraine at the 2001 census, in Moldova as of the 2014 census (of which were habitual users of the language), and presumably a significant proportion of the 13,200 ethnic Bulgarians residing in neighbouring Transnistria in 2016.

-Another community abroad are the Banat Bulgarians, who migrated in the 17th century to the Banat region now split between Romania, Serbia and Hungary.
-They speak the Banat Bulgarian dialect, which has had its own written standard and a historically important literary tradition.

 There are Bulgarian speakers in neighbouring countries as well.
 The regional dialects of Bulgarian and Macedonian form a dialect continuum, and there is no well-defined boundary where one language ends and the other begins.
 Within the limits of the Republic of North Macedonia a strong separate Macedonian identity has emerged since the Second World War, even though there still are a small number of citizens who identify their language as Bulgarian.
 Beyond the borders of North Macedonia, the situation is more fluid, and the pockets of speakers of the related regional dialects in Albania and in Greece variously identify their language as Macedonian or as Bulgarian.
 In Serbia, there were 7,939 speakers as per 2022 census, mainly concentrated in the so-called Western Outlands along the border with Bulgaria.
 Bulgarian is also spoken in Turkey: natively by Pomaks, and as a second language by many Bulgarian Turks who emigrated from Bulgaria, mostly during the "Big Excursion" of 1989.